 Who’s it for: Anyone seeking a practical, stress-free car.

 The Toyota RAV4 is several cars rolled into one.
 It’s a relatively roomy crossover, so you can take it on a road trip without feeling cramped.
 It’s reasonably efficient, especially with the four-cylinder engine, so it won’t empty your wallet if you use it to commute.
 And, while it’s not a bona fide off-roader, it has enough ground clearance to hold its own on dirt roads.
 Finally, it’s a Toyota, so you know it’ll keep going without requiring regular trips to the shop.

 Used examples with under 100,000 miles on the clock are available nationwide for less than $10,000.
-Ask for service records; they don’t have to come from a Toyota dealership, an independent repair shop or a skilled DIYer can keep up a car just fine, but you want some kind of proof that your next car has been properly maintained.
+Ask for service records — they don’t have to come from a Toyota dealership, and an independent repair shop or a skilled do-it-yourself-er can keep up a car just fine, but you want some kind of proof that your next car has been properly maintained.

 The best used SUV